Louis Johanson: Biography

 As a member of the Philadelphia City Council, he was implicated in the Abscam sting operation and was convicted for taking a bribe from FBI agents posing as representatives of an Arab sheik.
-He was defended by John J. Duffy, Jr. He was convicted of bribery and conspiracy and sentenced to three years in prison and fined $20,000.
+He was defended by John J. Duffy, Jr. Johanson was convicted of bribery and conspiracy and sentenced to three years in prison and fined $20,000.

 Johanson later moved to a home in Longport, New Jersey.